thi-truong/census-prep/01_welcome_tutorial.md

 ## Step 2.
 Activate the key

 ![Screenshot of email from the Census Bureau API Team.
 Subject line, "Census Data API Key request.
 Email body includes the API key which has been censored, followed by a link to activate the key](images/email_API_key_string.png)
-_Figure 2: Screenshot of activation email from Census Bureau_
+_Figure 2: Screenshot of activation email from Census Bureau.
+The "Have Fun" sign off seems kinda nefarious to me not gonnna lie_

 I censored the part with my own key, but it a 40-character string of numbers and letters, which I'll refer to henceforth as  `stringofcharactersandnumbers`.